HerrSchtevie/Journals-of-Jyggalag/JOJ Changelog.md

 ## Additions

 - Hundreds of new armor and clothing mods
-- Remade Easy NPC Merge with lots of new handpicked additions
 - Numerous melee animation updates
 - Massive custom outfit distribution and armor/weapon rebalancing project
   - Credit: Aaronavich, Viconia, Kat, and Juntii